Bottle trap

-Bottle trap is a name used for several different objects.
-Among these are a device used in bathroom plumbing, as well as various traps that are made out of empty plastic bottles and which are used to trap animals as different as beetles, mice, fish and octopuses.
-This article is about the use of modified bottles to trap flying insects.

-In this context, a bottle trap is a type of baited arboreal insect trap for collecting either prized or harmful frugivorous beetles, especially flower beetles, leaf chafers and longhorn beetles as well as wasps and other unwanted flying insects.
+A bottle trap is a type of baited arboreal insect trap for collecting either prized or harmful frugivorous beetles, especially flower beetles, leaf chafers and longhorn beetles as well as wasps and other unwanted flying insects.

 Structure

 A bottle trap is an insect trap made out of a plastic bottle.
 Most collectors use bottles of 1.5 or 2 liters to make these traps but smaller bottles are sometimes used as well.
 There are basically two types: